mklrm/gcp-testing/gcp/README.md

 # TODO
 - Try using labels or networks tags to attach a VM to a subnet
+ - Apparently you can't attach either to a subnet
+  - Maybe I'll just roll my own tags then

 # Name generation design
 ```